Code-Institute-Submissions/webalyzer/README.md

     | #444655 |![Gradient Palette](./assets/readme/444655.png)|
     | #A8AABC |![Gradient Palette](./assets/readme/a8aabc.png)|

-    The background image was produced from the shades of the main three colors.
+    - The terminal uses the colors of; base white, yellow, blue and red.

     <br>

 -   #### Imagery

-    -   I created the images myself and was created to make the app more appealing.
+    -   I created the images myself to make the app more appealing.
-    -   The colors and images all serve to be aligned and assist in the name and branding of app.
+    -   The colors and images all serve to be aligned with and assist in the branding of the app.
     -   They also intent to give the app an identity the user can relate to, lifting it's overall impression.

     <br>

-    All images were produced using adobe's illustrator.
+    All images were produced using Adobe illustrator:

-    Background image:
+    - Background image:

     <br>